 Civic Understanding

 Conclusion

+Appendix

 INTRODUCTION

 He eyed the clock.
 Ten minutes to noon, he thought, as his stomach churned.
 During the silences when his teacher gasped for fresh air, one could hear little grumbles of his stomach whispering for a taste of the noon stew that would be served to him everyday.
 The teacher continued her lecture as sweat trickled down her wrinkled sari; she seemed to be counting down for him… ten, nine, eight…one… zero!
 He ran out of the classroom at zero, but was still not the first to make it outside to the expanse where he and his friends would share their daily meal.
 Just a bit too slow today, he thought.
 Without washing his hands, he picked up an aluminum water tumbler and a “pathram” (plate) and stood in line.
 He could hear the clang of the cook’s ladle on the rusty plates ahead of him.
 Clang- two more people, Clang- just one more person.
 And then it was his turn.
 He made his way to the front of the line, taking the mix of rice and sambar chadam (a salad of eggplant, lentils, and beans) while picking up his daily egg.
 With a full plate of food and a hungry stomach, he sat with his friends in the mud next to a pile of trash.
 Yet, in spite of this mucky brown and grey mess next to him, he was satisfied.
 This little boy is just one of the many recipients of the Mid Day Meal Scheme in Tamil Nadu, India.
 The Mid Day Meal Scheme is a noon meal program in India that seeks to end child hunger and malnutrition in the country.
 Each day, cooks and helpers at government and government-aided schools in India serve hungry children their noon meals.
-While the implementation of the program differs by state, Tamil Nadu is often noted as a beacon of success both in terms of having an efficiently organized and effective Mid Day Meal Scheme (MDM) and in providing nutritious meals that children enjoy.
-Moreover, many students in the state of Tamil Nadu currently view their meal as a guarantee; there is no doubt in their minds that as soon as the clock strikes twelve they will be provided a wholesome meal from staff members at their school.
+While the implementation of the program differs by state, Tamil Nadu is often noted as a beacon of success for having an efficiently organized and effective Mid Day Meal Scheme (MDM) and providing nutritious meals that children enjoy.
+Moreover, many students in the state of Tamil Nadu currently view their meal as a guarantee; there is no doubt in their minds that as soon as the clock strikes twelve, they will be provided a wholesome meal from staff members at their school.